Work in Progress

 Sunk

-The lake at sleepaway camp was too beautiful to throw random stuff into… until I needed to make something disappear.
+The minty green lake at sleepaway camp was too beautiful to throw random stuff into… until I needed to make something disappear.
 Something that wrecked my entire summer and guaranteed I could never come back.
 If only I’d thought of the idea sooner.
-Not on the last day when I was rushing around my cabin searching for things my “forever friends” borrowed without asking.
+Not on the last day when I was racing around our cabin searching for things my “forever friends” borrowed without asking.
 But with the closing ceremonies starting soon it felt like a now or never kind of situation.

 I had to drown the list.
 The one that was supposed to be kept TOP SECRET.